 In 1987, President Ronald Reagan nominated Kelley to serve on the Board of Governors.
 In 1990, he was reappointed for a second term by President George H. W. Bush.
 During much of his tenure, he served as chairman of the Board’s Committee on Reserve Bank Affairs, and was responsible for overseeing the operations and payments services of the twelve Federal Reserve Banks.
 During his time at the Board of Governors, Kelley delivered many noteworthy speeches, including "Our Remarkably Resilient Economy," "A Businessman Looks at the Fed--Up Close," and "Rethinking Bank Regulation and Supervision."

-Currently, Kelley serves as a founding director of Southern National Bank, Westwood Commerce Bank, and West Belt National Bank.
-In addition, he serves as director at Promontory Interfinancial Network, LLC, and as a trustee at Financial Accounting Foundation Inc.
+Kelley served as a founding director of Southern National Bank, Westwood Commerce Bank, and West Belt National Bank.
+In addition, he served as director at Promontory Interfinancial Network, LLC, and as a trustee at Financial Accounting Foundation Inc.

-Over the years, Kelley has dedicated his time and energy to numerous business, professional, academic, civic, and charitable organizations.
-Among these are the Better Business Bureau, National Association of Independent Schools trustee committee, St. John’s School board of trustees, Metropolitan YMCA, Harris County United Fund, the Houston Symphony, Young Presidents’ Organization, and the World Business Council.
+Kelley dedicated his time and energy to numerous business, professional, academic, civic, and charitable organizations.
+Among these were the Better Business Bureau, National Association of Independent Schools trustee committee, St. John’s School board of trustees, Metropolitan YMCA, Harris County United Fund, the Houston Symphony, Young Presidents’ Organization, and the World Business Council.

 Written by the Board of Governors of the Federal Reserve System.
 See disclaimer.